cross-lang-and-cross-platform/cross-lang-and-cross-platform/README.md

 Such tooling would greatly facilitate **cross-language code reuse** and **cross-platform development**.

+This in turn would result in many [person-hours] saved on reimplementations of the same functionality in different programming languages.
+In addition, the implementations in programming languages like C, C++, Rust, Fortran, and Ada, - according to ["Energy Efficiency across Programming Languages: How Do Energy, Time, and Memory Relate?"] - often have lower latency, higher throughput, thinner memory footprint, and reduced energy consumption.
+All these runtime characteristics often restrict the choice of programming languages, forcing developers to use not the languages
+* that would allow to ship more feature-rich products faster;
+* [that the developers love][Most loved, dreaded, and wanted];
+but the languages that would provide reasonable runtime characteristics.

 ## Notes

 * The to-be-developed tooling will not compete but coexist and possibly even provide foundation for cross-platform **UI libraries** (such as [Flutter] and [React Native]), i.e. the tooling is intended to be a part of the respective [software ecosystems].